vrmarcelino/CCMetagen/README.md

 The guidelines below will guide you in using the command-line version of the CCMetagen pipeline.
-CCMetagen is also available as a web service at https://cge.cbs.dtu.dk/services/ccmetagen/.
+CCMetagen will also be available soon as a web service at https://cge.cbs.dtu.dk/services/ccmetagen/.

 ## Requirements and Installation